nirajvnec/testLTC/README.md

+"But the reports were run by Milburn, the business user."

 if (this.isJsonString(jsonString)) {
   const jsonStringValue = typeof jsonString === 'string' ? jsonString : JSON.stringify(jsonString);
   const entryName = `${name} - ${key}`;